 Freshly-booted from Metallica in 1983, guitarist Dave Mustaine formed Megadeth as both an outlet for his mesmerising fretboard virtuosity, as well as a gigantic middle finger to his former bandmates.
 Now celebrated as one of heavy metal’s Big Four, Megadeth have not only composed some of heavy metal’s most familiar and favourite anthems, but their feuds, ambitions and bellicose refusal to be ignored underscore one of the most fascinating legacies in modern music.
-Here is the A-Z of Megadeth.
+With Megadeth appearing on the cover of the brand new issue of Metal Hammer, we run down the A-Z of one of metal's greatest bands.

 A is for Anarchy